GrahamCobb/humax-unenc-ftp/README.md

 As soon as the file has been rewritten, the Humax Media display shows the programmes without the ENC flag.

-## Effect on DLNA server
+## Effect on DLNA media server

-The DLNA player does not serve recordings marked as ENC.
+The DLNA media server does not serve recordings marked as ENC.
 Even if the flag is later cleared, the recording is not served.

-However, if the recording file (and associated files) names are changed in some way, the media player will eventually rebuild its index and serve the recording.
-It is not clear exactly what triggers the rebuild but it seems to happen after about a day (although it may also require resuming from standby and/or making new recordings).
-More information on this would be welcomed.
+However, if the recording file (and associated files) names are changed in some way, the media server will eventually rebuild its index and serve the recording (which can be played on a DLNA media player).
+It is not clear exactly what triggers the rebuild but it seems to happen overnight (although it may also require going into and out of standby).
+More testing on this would be welcomed.

-For this reason, the script allows for renaming the recording files (it just adds a space at the end).
+For this reason, the script renames the recording files (it just adds a space at the end).
 This does not change the name in the Media listing.

 ## Effect on copying programmes to USB disks

 ???
+Please let me know if you have tried this.

 ## Requirements